THE MUDDLE FAMILIES

 When William retired they moved from Sutton in Surrey to Pevensey Bay near Eastbourne in Sussex.
 William died in a nursing home in Eastbourne on 18 April 1971, at the age of 72.
 Two years later Louisa moved to Redhill in Surrey to be near the rest of the family.
 Then eleven years after William's death Louisa died in the East Surrey Hospital at Redhill, at the age of 78, her death being registered during the 1st quarter of 1982.

 William and Ann’s third child was Ethel Annie Muddle who was born at Reigate and whose birth was registered during the 1st quarter of 1881.
 In the census of 3 April 1881 Ethel, at the age of 3 months, was living with her parents at Doods Road in Reigate.
-Then in the census of 5 April 1891 Ethel, now aged 10, was living with her parents at 34 Nutley Lane in Reigate.
+Then in the census of 5 April 1891 Ethel, now aged 10, was living with her parents at the Prince of Wales public house, 34 Nutley Lane, Reigate.
 Ethel died in Reigate registration district on 12 November 1899, at the age of 18, and she was buried in grave U7113 of Reigate Cemetery on 16 November 1899.
 (Ethel's parents were later buried in the same grave.)

 Janet had been living at 8 Redstone Road in Redhill when she emigrated from England to New Zealand with the family of her daughter Phyllis.
 On 26 July 1947 they all flew on Pan American Airways flight 101/26 from London to New York and were described on American immigration documents as in transit to New Zealand.
 These documents described Janet as having brown hair and grey eyes.[3]
 When Albert's father died in 1948 he left the family home, Avon Lodge at Pevensey Bay, to Janet, who sold it.
 When Janet found that she was dying of cancer she returned to England to live with her daughter Eileen at Redhill, as she wanted to be buried at Reigate.
 Janet sailed tourist class on the Tamaroa of the Shaw, Savill & Albion Line from Wellington, New Zealand and arrived at Southampton on 29 October 1949.
 On the passenger list Janet gave her intended address in England as 1 Millhouse Estate in Salfords, Surrey.[4]
 Just on a year later Janet died at the age of 64, her death being registered in South-East Surrey registration district during the 4th quarter of 1950.